Skip to main content

 • Module Withdrawal Forms

-• Programme Amendment Forms
+• Programme Suspension/Withdrawal Forms*

-Schools/Institutes are advised that the Directorate of Governance and Legal Services (DGLS) cannot guarantee that anything submitted after the above deadlines will be processed.
+The Directorate of Governance and Legal Services (DGLS) cannot guarantee that anything submitted after the above deadlines will be processed.

 Staff completing forms in Schools / Institutes are asked to note the points below: